 Then there is the area known as the “Golden Triangle” between Rue Paradis, Rue Alphonse and Rue de Verdun, where you will find luxurious, not to mention expensive boutiques.

-Throughout the city, there are fish, flower, fruit or vegetable markets such as Cours Saleya and the area on Avenue Malaussena.
+Throughout the city, there are fish, flower, fruit and vegetable markets such as Cours Saleya and the area on Avenue Malaussena.

 Finally don’t forget to explore the Old Town for quirky shops and local handmade arts and crafts.